 On 7 December 2015, Sri Lanka voted in favor of a United Nations General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
 Sri Lanka did not explain why it supported the non-binding resolution, which 139 states voted to adopt, including many non-signatories.

 Sri Lanka participated in one meeting of the Oslo Process that created the Convention on Cluster Munitions (Vienna in December 2007).
 It attended a regional meeting on cluster munitions in Bali, Indonesia in November 2009.

-Sri Lanka is not party to the Mine Ban Treaty.
+In March 2016, Sri Lanka announced that it intends to accede to the Mine Ban Treaty.
 It is party to the Convention on Conventional Weapons.

 Use, production, transfer, and stockpiling

-The Sri Lankan government’s Media Center for National Security issued the following statement on its website in February 2009: “The Government wishes to clarify that the Sri Lanka army do not use these cluster bombs nor do they have facilities to use them.”
-The Ministry of Defence and Urban Development website posted a statement saying Sri Lanka never fired cluster munitions and never brought them into the country.
-In February 2009, a military spokesperson was quoted stating, “We don’t have the facility to fire cluster munitions.
-We don’t have these weapons.”
-In April 2012, further allegations about government use of cluster munitions during the conflict were strongly denied by the government of Sri Lanka.
+In response to previous allegations, the Sri Lankan government’s Media Center for National Security issued the following statement in February 2009: “The Government wishes to clarify that the Sri Lanka army do not use these cluster bombs nor do they have facilities to use them.”
+A statement posted to the Ministry of Defence and Urban Development website found that Sri Lanka never fired cluster munitions or brought them into the country.

 CMC interview with Brig.
 H.J.S.
 Gunawardane, Head of Sri Lanka delegation, Convention on Cluster Munitions Fourth Meeting of States Parties, Lusaka, 12 September 2013.